alexgisby/programmemood/readme.md

 it for inclusion in the repo.
 Therefore:

 * Download and run [the SQL file at the bottom of this page](http://blog.portwd.com/music-research/calculating-artists-moods-using-echonest-api/)
+* Add indexes to all the echonest_artist_id columns in the mood tables, and to the artist_name column in artists, otherwise it runs slow as hell.
 * Run the extra_schema.sql file in this repo.

 In your browser, go to http://localhost:8888/analyse and wait for it to complete.
 This populates the database